 02.11 NRC Assessment.

-Compare the findings with previous performance indicator and inspection program data to determine whether sufficient warning was provided to identify a significant reduction in safety.
+Compare the team’s findings with previous performance indicator and inspection program data to determine whether sufficient warning was provided to identify a significant reduction in safety.
 Evaluate whether the NRC assessment process appropriately characterized licensee performance based on previous information.
 The findings from this inspection requirement will not be contained in the inspection report associated with this inspection, but should be documented in a separate report, co-addressed to the appropriate Regional Administrator and the Director of NRR.

 02.12 Document Inspection Results.